Phoenix Wrongful Termination Lawyer

 Regardless of whether you’re an employee or employer, you need the assistance of an experienced Phoenix wrongful termination attorney.
 Schedule your confidential consultation now with The Foster Group.

 Wrongful termination is prevented under several federal laws.
 It depends primarily on the circumstances surrounding the wrongful termination.
 For example, if an employee was wrongfully terminated because of a form of discrimination, they would file an EEOC claim because it would violate Title VII.
 If they were fired because of a medical condition or injury instead of receiving a reasonable accommodation, this would be a violation of the Americans with Disabilities Act.
 If the employee were fired for reporting illegal activities, this would be a violation of the federal Whistleblowers Protection Act.

 Does Arizona Law Protect Employees from Wrongful Termination?

 Arizona law does protect employees from wrongful termination, depending on the reason for the termination.
 Under Arizona law, employers cannot fire an employee for many of the same reasons listed under federal law.
 This includes discrimination, an employee having a medical condition or injury, whistleblowing, and employers violating the company handbook or employment agreements, among other things.

 Under Arizona law, employees only have one year after they are fired to file their legal claim.
-If you’re an employee and you believe that you’ve been wrongfully terminated, schedule your free consultation with a Phoenix wrongful termination lawyer right away.
+If you’re an employee and you believe that you’ve been wrongfully terminated, schedule your confidential consultation with a Phoenix wrongful termination lawyer right away.

 How a Phoenix Employment Lawyer Can Help You with a Wrongful Termination Case

 Whether you’re an employer looking to understand your rights or an employee who believes that you were wrongfully terminated, The Foster Group is here to help.
-Schedule your free consultation with our Phoenix wrongful termination attorneys.
+Schedule your confidential consultation with our Phoenix wrongful termination attorneys.